pedmiston/data-design-patterns/README.md

 ## Design patterns

-1. **Egg Projects**: A useful configuration of R packages and RStudio projects to facilitate reproducible and reusable data projects.
+1. **Egg Projects**: A useful configuration of R packages and RStudio projects.
 2. **Parallel Reports**: The parallelization of code and report writing for improved interactive development.
-3. **Plot Skins**: A small pattern for getting the most out of ggplot.
+3. **DRY Plots**: A small pattern for getting the most out of ggplot.